brightway-lca/brightway-documentation/source/content/cheatsheet/lca.md

 bd.get_node(id=my_lca.dicts.product.reversed[my_row_index])
 ```

-### Multiple Functional Units and LCIA Sets
+## Multiple Functional Units and LCIA Sets

-**Q:** How do I calculate an life cycle inventory for multiple functional units?
+### How do I calculate an life cycle inventory for multiple functional units?

 For the `MultiLCA` class, we need to *label* each functional unit: